 - Don’t start again until you’re sure the tension has gone.
 There will be times that taking a deep breath or shouting to yourself, “STOP!” really helps.
 Then, you can resume your activities again with a clear mind.
 When you’ve cleared your mind, reassure yourself by telling yourself something like “I know all of this stuff” prior to continuing your study efforts.

 - Visualize your success.
 Just picture yourself feeling like what it would be to get an A. Then, translate that great vision into reasonable, specific study goals and work toward accomplishing those individual goals.
 Don’t try to take more steps at a time and upon accomplishing one goal, treat yourself with a little reward each time you’ve completed a goal.

 - It’s only about you and yourself!
 It’s useless to waste time comparing your study results to those of other students.
 Just stay focused on your own studying, your own work, and create your study plan and stick to that.

 - Make a study plan and stick to it.
 When you’re ready to go the GED path, develop your own study plan and stick to it.
 Don’t procrastinate things, and don’t wait until the last minute.
 That will only cause more pressure and test anxiety.
 Don’t forget, as said earlier, that late-night studying will lead to more anxiety and that you won’t retain much of what you’ve learned.

 Keep in mind that the four GED exams can be pretty difficult and that you should become optimally prepared.
 Knowing not only What-to-Study but especially How-to-Study will definitely make all the difference between passing or failing the GED exam!

-Many GED students have experienced serious difficulties to pass the four GED exams.
-Often, the difference between successful test takers and unsuccessful test-takers is their approach to learning and their study habits.
+Many GED students have experienced serious difficulties in passing the four GED exams.
+Often, the difference between successful test-takers and unsuccessful test-takers is their approach to learning and their study habits.